Appdynamics/linux-monitoring-extension/README.md

 |used 							|Used sockets

 ### Metric Category: mountedNFSStatus
-An availability status for any external network file system (NFS) mounts is reported by executing the command `df | grep <fileSystem> | wc -l`.
+In addition to the above metrics for configured mounts, an availability metrics for any external network file system (NFS) mount is reported as well.
 |------------------------------	|------------|
 |1K-blocks 							|Number of 1-K blocks
 |used (MB) 							|Used space